 The Main difference between Neutral, Ground and Earth?

-To understand the difference between Neutral, Ground and Earth, we must understand the need of these things first.
+To understand the difference between Neutral, Ground and Earth, we must first understand the purpose of these elements.

-Neutral is the return path for electric current in an electric circuit which is supposed to carry current in normal condition.
-This current may be because of many reasons, primarily because of phase current imbalance and sometimes because of 3rd and 5th harmonics.
+Neutral is the return path for electric current in an electric circuit which is intended to carry current in normal condition.
+This current may result from various factors, primarily due to phase current imbalances and occasionally as a result of the presence of 3rd and 5th harmonics.

 There may be other reasons too but the magnitude of this current is in fraction of phase current and in few cases it can be even double of phase current.
 So Neutral wire is always assumed to be charged (in active circuit).
 This neutral wire is connected to the ground (by grounding as in a domestic power supply the Ground is bonded to Neutral, to provide a return path to the transformer at the sub-station) to make the second terminal of neutral wire at zero potential.